 ○ Insurers can no longer deny you coverage if you have a pre-existing condition.

 ○ Women can get birth control and other preventive care, like cancer screenings, for free, with no copay.

 The Affordable Care Act (aka Obamacare) is still in effect—and will be unless there's a change in the law.
 Minnesotans who enroll during the current open enrollment period will have coverage throughout 2019, guaranteed, as long as they pay their monthly premiums on time.

 Get started today.
 Planned Parenthood Navigators can answer your questions and help you create a MNsure account, submit your application, and even help you enroll in a program or plan when you’re ready.

 And don’t forget…

-Planned Parenthood’s health center doors are open to everyone — whether you have insurance or not.
-You can come to Planned Parenthood for the expert, quality care you need, when you need it — with or without insurance.
-For 100 years, Planned Parenthood has been providing expert reproductive and sexual health care.
+Planned Parenthood’s doors are open to everyone—whether you have insurance or not.
+You can come to Planned Parenthood for the expert, quality care you need, when you need it—with or without insurance.
+For more than 100 years, Planned Parenthood has been providing expert reproductive and sexual health care.
 That’s not changing.